 You can read Cooper’s full bio on NIHF’s website.

 Rory Cooper and his team at the University of Pittsburgh’s Human Engineering Research Laboratories are working to develop advancements including a wheelchair that can travel on rough terrain.
 Cooper founded the HERL in collaboration with the U.S. Department of Veterans Affairs.

-2022 IEEE Biomedical Engineering Award Recipient, Cooper, serves as the Director of the Human Engineering Research Laboratories at the University of Pittsburgh, and a senior career scientist with the U.S. Department of Veterans Affairs serves as an advocate for veterans and the disabled.
+Cooper serves as the Director of the Human Engineering Research Laboratories at the University of Pittsburgh, and a senior career scientist with the U.S. Department of Veterans Affairs.
+He serves as an advocate for veterans and the disabled.
 After he suffered a spinal cord injury that left him paralyzed, he began making modifications to the back brace doctors gave him and making better chairs.